CAS IT

 • International students with a student F-1 visa who want to do an internship in the United States can only do this by meeting the conditions for approval of F-1 Curricular Practical Training, which must be processed by the Office of International Studies.
 Employment in other countries may also be subject to the laws of those countries.

-Furthermore, if MAT 498 is to serve as your culminating experience for a Master degree, it must be approved as a culminating experience by the Graduate Director, Professor Maochao Xu,
+Furthermore, if MAT 498 is to serve as your culminating experience for a Master degree, it must be approved as a culminating experience by the Masters Program Director.

 However, you will not be allowed to register in it until your internship class is approved by your Professional Practice Faculty Coordinator.
 Your Faculty Coordinator for Professional Practice in the Actuarial Program is Dr. Krzysztof Ostaszewski.
 In order for your internship class to be approved, you must send a copy of your job offer to Dr. Krzysztof Ostaszewski. and then follow the following procedure: